morpho-org/vault-v2/README.md

 Vaults v2 can use external gate contracts to control share transfer, vault asset deposit, and vault asset withdrawal.

-If a gate is not set, its corresponding operation is not restricted.
+If a gate is not set, its corresponding operations are not restricted.

 Gate changes can be timelocked.
-Using `abdicateSubmit`, a curator can commit to a gate setup.
+Using `abdicateSubmit`, a curator can irreversibly commit to a gate setup.

 Four gates are defined:

 **Receive shares gate** (`receiveSharesGate`): Controls the permission to receive shares.

-Upon `deposit`/`mint`, `transfer`/`transferFrom`, and interest accrual (for the fee recipient), `canReceiveShares` must return true for the shares recipient if the gate is set.
+Upon `deposit`/`mint`, `transfer`/`transferFrom`, and interest accrual (for both fee recipients), `canReceiveShares` must return `true` for the shares recipient if the gate is set.

-This gate is critical because it can prevent depositors to get back their shares deposited on other contracts.
-Also, if it reverts and that there is a nonzero fee, interest accrual reverts.
+This gate is critical because it can prevent depositors from getting back their shares deposited on other contracts.
+Also, if it reverts and there is a non-zero fee, interest accrual reverts.

 **Send shares gate** (`sendShareGate`): Controls the permission to send shares.

-Upon `withdraw`/`redeem` and `transfer`/`transferFrom`, `canSendShares` must return true for the shares sender if the gate is set.
+Upon `withdraw`/`redeem` and `transfer`/`transferFrom`, `canSendShares` must return `true` for the shares sender if the gate is set.

-This gate is critical because it can prevent people to withdraw their shares, or prevent depositors to get back their shares deposited on other contract.
+This gate is critical because it can prevent people from withdrawing their shares, or prevent depositors from getting back their shares deposited on other contract.

 **Receive Assets Gate** (`receiveAssetsGate`): Controls permissions related to receiving assets.

 Upon `withdraw`/`redeem`, `canReceiveAssets` must return true for the `receiver` if the gate is set.

-This gate is critical because it can prevent people to receive their assets upon withdrawals.
+This gate is critical because it can prevent people from receiving their assets upon withdrawals.

 **Send Assets Gate** (`sendAssetsGate`): Controls permissions related to sending assets.